The Second Coming

 and in awe, I feel the subtle warning and the stirrings of something great;

 and that is part of what moves me to write and tell stories

-that were given to me and a few I helped to write.
+stories that were told to me and the few I helped to write.

 Perhaps it has always been this way;

 I hope these stories may do some good

 - Peter Malakoff